MartialGeek/dotfiles/README.md

 # Usage

-Basically, each files and folders in the repository is corresponding to the same item in your $HOME directory, except for .git of course.
-So create symlinks for each files and reload your environment if necessary.
+Basically, each file and folders in the repository is corresponding to the same item in your $HOME directory, except for .git of course.

 First, create the configuration file for your monitors: